 Numerous automotive lifts coexist with a common purpose: hoisting cars.
 While floor jacks raise a portion of a vehicle for small repairs, car lifts raise the entire vehicle into the air for a plethora of repairs, from simple fixes to challenging projects.

 Despite a singular purpose, individual car lifts feature unique lifting mechanisms, bringing strength to various applications.
-In the content below, we explore the ins-and-outs of a wide variety of lifts, guiding automotive shops and car enthusiasts into an informed purchasing decision for their specific function.
+In the content below, we explore the ins-and-outs of a wide variety of car lift types, guiding automotive shops and car enthusiasts into an informed purchasing decision for their specific function.

 While examining different types of car lifts, load capacity, lift height, and lift speed must be kept in consideration.